Children & Youth Education

 This year, the team visited 10 high schools, educating more than 1,100 new drivers.

 The high school presentation is much more conversational and personal to the students’ own experiences.
 Ambassadors discuss all transportation options and situational examples of the best form of transportation.
-Ambassadors also explain the laws pertaining to pedestrians, bikes, and cars, much like the information distributed at enforcement events.
+Ambassadors also explain the laws pertaining to pedestrians, bikes, and cars, much like the information distributed at traffic safety events.